s24fethebest/R940-ReSukiSU/README.md

-# R960-ReSukiSU
+# R940-ReSukiSU

-Custom ReSukiSU kernel/AP build workflow and usage notes for the Samsung Galaxy Watch6 Classic **SM-R960 / wise6bl**.
+Custom ReSukiSU kernel/AP build workflow and usage notes for the Samsung Galaxy Watch6 44mm **SM-R940 / fresh6bl**.

 This project targets the firmware and kernel version below: